vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the VCH.
 - Directs public and management traffic to network 1 and Docker API traffic to network 2.
 Note that the network names are wrapped in quotes, because they contain spaces.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
 - Sets a DNS server for use by the public, management, and client networks.
 - Sets a static IP address for the VCH endpoint VM on the public and client networks.
-Because the management network shares a network with the public network, you cannot set a static IP address on the management network.
+Because the management network shares a network with the public network, you only need to specify the public network IP address.
+You cannot specify a management IP address because you are sharing a port group between the management and public network.
 - Specifies the gateway for the public network.
 If you set a static IP address on the public network, you must also specify the gateway address.
 - Specifies a gateway for the client network.
 The `--client-network-gateway` option specifies the routing destination for client network traffic through the VCH endpoint VM, as well as the gateway address.
 The routing destination informs the VCH that it can reach all of the Docker clients at the network addresses in the ranges that you specify in the routing destinations by sending packets to the specified gateway.
 - Because this example specifies a static IP address for the VCH endpoint VM on the client network, `vic-machine create` uses this address as the Common Name with which to create auto-generated trusted certificates.
 Full TLS authentication is implemented by default, so no TLS options are specified.